rlangtinn95/ProjectJS/README.md

 # ProjectJS
-This is for the exam in front-end development, which will include a readme-file with more information
+This is for the exam in front-end development, which will contain following:
+Homepage with bio
+A small quiz
+Lists
+Contact information saved in localstorage